 The packets of negatives were all that remained of his spirit and culture.
 Photography can serve as an imprint of the person who took them since any negative strip is as much an autobiographical record of the photographer as it is a record of different subjects.
-The historical perspective was also interesting and having found shots he had taken of the Emperor of Ethiopia, Haile Selassie, I did a little research online.
+The historical perspective was also interesting and having found shots he had taken of the Emperor of Ethiopia, Haile Selassie, and King George II of Greece, I did a little research online.

 I got in touch with an air historian in Australia who had been writing about 211 Squadron.
 Don Clark was interested in some of the same personnel that my father had known in East Africa and Greece and we were able to swap notes.
 He was even able to dig out an autobiography by one of my father’s senior officers in Sudan.
 I discovered for the first time that he had used his middle name and was known as ‘Joe’.

 The breadth of the World Wide Web was growing continuously and research that previously might have taken months or years could now be completed in the time it took for a single spin of the Earth.
 I thought back to my reading of Marshall McLuhan thirty years earlier and his concept of a ‘global village’.
 I wondered why it had taken so long.